pasmant/kubernetes-ingress/docs/content/installation/installation-with-manifests.md

 > Before creating a Deployment or Daemonset resource, make sure to update the  [command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments) of the Ingress Controller container in the corresponding manifest file according to your requirements.

 ### Deploy Arbitrator for NGINX App Protect Dos
-If you would like to use the App Protect Dos module, create the following additional deployment:
+If you would like to use the App Protect Dos module, need to add arbitrator deployment.

+* build your own image and push it to your private Docker registry by following the instructions from [here](/nginx-ingress-controller/app-protect-dos/installation#Build the app-protect-dos-arb Docker Image).

+* run the Arbitrator by using a Deployment

    ```
    $ kubectl apply -f deployment/appprotect-dos-arb.yaml
    ```

+**Note**: Update the `appprotect-dos-arb.yaml` with the container image that you have built.

 ### 3.1 Run the Ingress Controller
 * *Use a Deployment*.